Carl Nassib of Las Vegas Raiders is first active NFL player to announce he is gay

 The defensive end was drafted out of Penn State by the Cleveland Browns in the third round of the 2016 NFL draft.
 He played for the Browns from 2016-2017, the Tampa Bay Buccaneers in 2018 and 2019 and was signed by the Raiders as an unrestricted free agent on March 23, 2020.

-Nassib said he was donating $100,000 to the Trevor Project, a suicide prevention and crisis intervention organization for LGBTQ youth.
+Nassib said he was donating $100,000 to The Trevor Project, a suicide prevention and crisis intervention organization for LGBTQ youth.
+He wrote in his statement that it saddened him that LGBTQ youth are at an elevated risk for suicide.

+Amit Paley, CEO and executive director of The Trevor Project, said the donation will help scale up crisis services.

+"The Trevor Project is grateful to Carl Nassib for living his truth and supporting LGBTQ youth," Paley said in a statement emailed to CNN.
+"Coming out is an intensely personal decision, and it can be an incredibly scary and difficult one to make.
+We hope that Carl's historic representation in the NFL will inspire young LGBTQ athletes across the country to live their truth and pursue their dreams.

 Jason Collins, who became the first openly gay NBA player when he suited up for the Brooklyn Nets in 2014, was cheering Nassib on social media.